1. Home

 The change in purchasing power is a direct reflection of recent economic policies.

-The proposal to adjust the minimum wage, presented by Finance Minister Fernando Haddad, follows the rules of the new fiscal framework.
+The proposal to adjust the minimum wage, presented by the Minister of Finance Fernando Haddad, follows the rules of the new fiscal framework.

-This measure limits expenditure growth to a range between 0,6% and 2,5% above inflation, depending on the economic scenario.
+This measure limits the growth of expenses to a range between 0.6% and 2.5% above inflation, depending on the economic scenario.

-Despite ensuring savings to public coffers – estimated at R$11,9 billion between 2025 and 2026 –, the proposal faced resistance.
+Despite ensuring savings for public coffers – estimated at US$ 11.9 billion between 2025 and 2026 – the proposal faced resistance.

-It goes against the historic banner of increasing the minimum wage defended by President Luiz Inácio Lula da Silva, generating friction even within the government base.
+It contradicts the historical banner of valuing the minimum wage defended by President Luiz Inácio Lula da Silva, generating friction even within the government base.

-The reduction in purchasing power highlights the challenges faced by Brazilian families in the face of an unstable economy.
+The reduction of purchasing power highlights the challenges faced by Brazilian families in the face of an unstable economy.

-Although the minimum wage adjustment aims to keep up with inflation, it is not enough to guarantee a real improvement in the population's standard of living.
+Although the adjustment of the minimum wage aims to keep up with inflation, it is not enough to guarantee a real improvement in the population’s standard of living.

-The scenario forces consumers to adopt savings and price research strategies, as highlighted by the administrator of the Mercado Mineiro website.
+The scenario forces consumers to adopt strategies for saving and price research, as highlighted by the administrator of the Mercado Mineiro website.

-“The real loss of purchasing power shows the impact of inflation on everyday life.
-Researching prices is essential to minimize this erosion in the budget,” he reinforces.
+“The real loss of purchasing power shows the impact of inflation on daily life.
+Researching prices is essential to minimize this erosion of the budget,” he emphasizes.

-Given this scenario, the question remains: How will it be possible to guarantee quality food and access to essential items with increasingly reduced purchasing power?
+In light of this panorama, the question that remains is: how will it be possible to ensure quality food and access to essential items with increasingly reduced purchasing power?

 guest